dan-gn/dan-gn/README.md

 - 👋 Hi, I’m @dan-gn, Daniel García Núñez and I am from Mexico.
 I am currently studying a master's in Computer Science and Engineering.
-- 👀 I’m interested in developing algorithms for Artificial Intelligence applicaations.
+- 👀 I’m interested in developing algorithms for Artificial Intelligence applications.
 - 🌱 I’m currently learning about:
   - Data engineering and machine learning algorithms.
   - Computer Vision algorithms.